Showing posts with label Documentary. Show all posts

 AIDS, Selling Out and the Puffy Shirt

-International Male’s success continued from the hedonistic ’70s into the 1980s, when Miami Vice and MTV dominated pop culture, people were getting into shape, and paradoxically, cocaine.
+International Male’s success continued from the hedonistic ’70s into the 1980s, when Miami Vice and MTV dominated pop culture, and people were getting into shape, and paradoxically, cocaine.
 The ’80s also saw the emergence of HIV and AIDS, and its impact on IM was substantial.
 The frothy tone of All Man turns bleak as it includes a slide show of all the staff members the company lost to the virus.
 I counted at least 16 who died.
 And as the death toll from AIDS increased, so did homophobia, making it more difficult to market IM to straight men.

 “One day I was walking past the vice president’s door, and one of the people from Hanover was there,” says Mori.
 “I heard this gentleman say, ‘So, what are we going to do about the gay problem?’”
 Mori says he confronted them, asking, “What do you mean, ‘the gay problem?’”
 Unfortunately, the VP and the Hanover rep’s response is not shared on camera, though it’s clear Mori wasn’t with the company much longer.